mucsci-students/2021fa-420-nullptr/README.md

 cmake -B build
 cmake --build build --parallel
 ```
 4. Navigate to the build folder that you have created.
+You must be in the build folder to run the program.
 ```
 cd build
 ```